Science

 - A 2020 systematic review (5 clinical trials) evaluated ashwagandha for cognitive impairment.
 It concluded that there are preliminary clinical evidence in favor of ashwagandha to improve cognitive performance.

-In the majority of studies reviewed, extracts of W. somnifera have improved memory, attention, processing speed and executive functions compared to placebo.
+In the majority of studies reviewed, extracts from W. somnifera have improved memory, attention, processing speed and executive functions compared to placebo.

 These effects have been observed in various populations (elderly people with mild cognitive impairment, adults with mental disorders such as schizophrenia, etc.), suggesting a potential broad benefit.